datatrail-jhu/07_dataviz/manuscript/01_good_plots.md

 ### Good Plots quiz

+{choose-answers: 4}
 ?
 Why is it important to start the y-axis at 0?

-A) to avoid misleading viewers
+C) to avoid misleading viewers
-b) it's the law
+o) it's the law
-c) it's mandatory when graphing in R
+o) it's mandatory when graphing in R
-d) to help color-blind viewers
+o) to help color-blind viewers
+o) it minimizes whitespace

+{choose-answers: 4}
 ?
 Which of these is something you should do when visualizing data?

-a) minimize label text size
-B) using contrasting colors for comparison
+C) using contrasting colors for comparison
+C) include axis labels
+C) minimize unnecessary whitespace
+o) minimize label text size
-c) assume whatever chart is made first is right
+o) assume whatever chart is made first is right
-d) exclude axes labels to save space
+o) exclude axes labels to save space
+o) only use red and green in your charts
+o) make sure text is small to highlight the data

+{choose-answers: 4}
 ?
 If a pie chart is made up of exactly two slices that appear similar in size, what is a reasonable value for one of those slices?

-a) 2%
-B) 51%
+C) 51%
+C) 49%
+o) 2%
-c) 10%
+o) 10%
-d) 100%
+o) 100%
+o) 90%
+o) 4%
+o) 95%

+{choose-answers: 4}
 ?
 If a plot is getting too busy, what is a reasonable approach to take?

-A) Simplify the plot's design to highlight your main point.
+C) Simplify the plot's design to highlight your main point.
-b) Use a lot of different colors to explain all the different points you're trying to make.
+o) Use a lot of different colors to explain all the different points you're trying to make.
-c) Explain the complicated plot with a lot of text underneath the figure.
+o) Explain the complicated plot with a lot of text underneath the figure.
-d) Leave it as is.
+o) Leave it as is.
 People will figure it out.
+o) Overlay as much text as possible to help explain the busy figure.
+o) Add an additional busy figure to help explain the first figure

+{choose-answers: 4}
+?
+In the iPhone plot example used in the lesson, what is one way the figure generator "emphasize the point"" in their chart?

+C) used red to highlight most important data on the plot
+o) used red and green for comparison
+o) started the y-axis at 50 to make the point
+o) removed values from axes to just highlight the lines
+o) removed all text from the plot to just show the data
+o) chose to use a pie chart
+o) chose to only use grey, black, and white to keep it simple

 {/quiz}